-Kentucky in Pictures: 15 Most Beautiful Places to Visit
+Kentucky in Pictures: 15 Beautiful Places to Photograph

 Horse racing, bluegrass swaying, and stunning features including waterfalls, caves, and natural bridges define the portrait of Kentucky, adding to a unique Southern charm that warrants many visits.
 Just a few of the most scenic spots to see in Kentucky include Red River Gorge, Cumberland Gap, and Lake Barkley, with picturesque cityscapes found in Covington, Lexington, and the state capital of Frankfort.
 For authentic and timeless tradition in Kentucky, the historic Churchill Downs and Kentucky Derby give good reason to dress up and smile for the camera.